gavJackson/CV/README.md

 - I am a Frontend specialist with over 20 years of professional experience.
-- I have been involved as a minor shareholder in two multi-million pound company exits, both centred around the products I built.
+- I have been involved in two multi-million pound company exits, both centred around the products I built.
 - Most of my career has been spent in senior, tech lead or head positions where I lead the frontend development of multiple cross-functional, distributed agile teams.
 - I have spent the last 10 years working in FinTech where I have written my own frontend framework which has been used to deliver multiple enterprise level wealth management platforms.
 - Before that I spent 6 years working in Advertising creating web experiences for some of the biggest brands in the world.